 Instead, agencies should prioritize rules for reconsideration based on evidence of changed costs or benefits.
 Public comments are most useful to the extent they offer evidence of circumstances that have changed since the rules were originally promulgated.
 The agency must remember that the goal of Executive Order 13,777 is not the elimination of cost-benefit justified rules.
-Moreover, regardless of the goal of the Order, FMC cannot abandon its statutory obligations to ensure that U.S. oceanborne trades are open to all on fair and equitable terms and to protect against concerted activities and unlawful practices.
-FMC must keep its objectives-the goals of Executive Order 13,777 and its statutory obligations-in mind as it critically reviews requests from regulated entities.
+Moreover, regardless of the goal of the Order, FMCSA cannot abandon its mission of reducing crashes, injuries, and fatalities involving large trucks and buses.
+MCSAC must keep FMCSA's objectives-the goals of Executive Order 13,777 and its mission-in mind as it critically reviews requests from regulated entities.